jadenvv/7jDev/README.md

 ## hi
-What am I up to:
+What am I up to: \n
-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
 -making a mini-malware for Mac
 -planning to make a NLP/regression model on the stock market(very later)
 - 🌱 I’m currently learning: